denkspuren/BitboardC4/BitboardDesign.md

 Dominikus Herzberg, [@denkspuren](https://twitter.com/denkspuren)

-## A Binary Board Encoding for "Connect Four"
+## A Binary Board Encoding for Connect Four

 ### Using Two Longs to Encode the Board